DARSakthi/DARSakthi.github.io/verses-lab.markdown

 ## Publications and Preprints

-Unless indicated, all publications are open access and can be found at the links provided.
+Except for where PDFs are provided, publications are open access and can be found at the links indicated.

 [Mathematics and Physics](#math-ph)